 Our Fraud Unit proactively monitors your account for any unusual activity.
-If we see anything suspicious we'll place a hold on those transactions and alert you right away.
+If we see anything unusual we'll place a hold on those transactions and alert you right away.

 We use Secure Socket Layer (SSL) to make it virtually impossible for someone else to access your information.

 Review your account activity online or via our mobile app.
-If you see anything suspicious, contact us at 1-877-737-1931 ASAP.
+If you see anything unusual, contact us at 1-877-737-1931 ASAP.

 Discover will never request that you send sensitive information via email.
 Never disclose personal information, like your user ID, password or otherconfidential information.
 If you are unsure about an email you receive from us, please call us at 1-877-737-1931

 Shredding sensitive documents prevents thieves from taking personal information from the trash.